Shefcoding/WincAcademy/Superpy/README.md

 ***Buy command***

 In order to buy a product.
 The following arguments are needed: product_name, price and expiration date.
 This is how the command line looks like
-> python main.py buy_product --product-name banana --buy_price 0.8 --expiration-date 2022-09-09
+> python main.py buy_product --product_name banana --buy_price 0.8 --expiration_date 2022-09-09

 ***Sell command***

 In order to sell a product.
 The following arguments are needed: product_name and price.
 This is how the command line looks like
-> python main.py sell_product --product-name banana --sell_price 0.8
+> python main.py sell_product --product_name banana --sell_price 0.8

 ***Report inventory***